mira-space/MiraData/README.md

 ### Collection and Annotation

-To collect the MiraData, we first mannually select youtube channels in different scenarios.
+To collect the MiraData, we first manually select youtube channels in different scenarios.
 Then, all the videos in corresponding channels are downloaded and splitted using [PySceneDetect](https://www.scenedetect.com/).
 After that, we selected video clips with a duration ranging from 1 to 2 minutes.
 For video clips longer than 2 minutes, we split them into multiple 2-minute clips.
 Finally, we caption the video clip using GPT-4V.

-#### Structural Captions
+#### Structured Captions

-Each video in MiraData is accompanied by structural captions.
+Each video in MiraData is accompanied by structured captions.
 These captions provide detailed descriptions from various perspectives, enhancing the richness of the dataset.

-**Six Types of Captions**:
+**Six Types of Captions**

 - Main Object Description: Describes the primary object or subject in the video, including their attributes, actions, positions, and movements throughout the video.
 - Background: Provides context about the environment or setting, including objects, location, weather, and time.